higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/TOKENOMICS.md

 ### 3.4 Single-Sided Launch Pool (65%)

-- Placed on Orca as a single-sided liquidity deposit for open trading.
+- Placed on Meteora as a single-sided liquidity deposit for open trading.
 - Ensures broad distribution from day one, minimal slippage, and no insider advantage.

 ---